Beckhoff/TE142x---FMU-Samples/README.md

 ## FMU Export Compatibility information

-All provided FMUs support FMI 2/3 and implement both interface types (Co-Simulation and Model-Exchange).
-The FMUs are distributed as binary FMUs for 64-Bit Windows only.
+The TwinCAT Runtime and the pneumatic cylinder model are provided as FMI2 and FMI3 FMUs.
+They implement both interface types (Co-Simulation and Model-Exchange).
+The TwinCAT Runtime FMUs are distributed as binary FMUs for 64-Bit Windows only, the pneumatic cylinder FMU provides binaries for 64-Bit Windows and also the source code.

 ### Validation Tools